mysterium-coniunctionis/gsaps-social-media-app/docs/features/live-symposia.md

 ## Backend / realtime wiring

-- `src/api/symposiumClient.js` provides `useSymposiumChannel(roomId)` to publish and subscribe to symposium events (agenda updates, notes, polls, chat, reactions, presence).
+- `src/api/symposiumClient.js` provides `useSymposiumChannel(roomId)` to publish and subscribe to symposium events (agenda updates, notes, polls, chat, reactions, presence, **canvas updates**).
-- The hook leans on `RealtimeContext` for socket wiring; when offline it still updates local state for demos.
+- The hook leans on `RealtimeContext` for socket wiring; when offline it still updates local state for demos and records the last event to aid debugging.
-- Stage, agenda, and chat components subscribe to the same channel so multiple tabs/users stay in sync when a backend is present.
+- Stage, agenda, and chat components subscribe to the same channel so multiple tabs/users stay in sync when a backend is present; the shared protocol canvas now syncs edits via `canvas:update` broadcasts.

 ## AI Notetaker